cloudevents/spec/json-format.md

 [JSON value][json-value] is unrestricted, and MAY also contain numeric and logical JSON types.

-Second, whether a Base64-encoded string in `data` is treated as `Binary` or as a `String` is also determined by the `datacontenttype` value.
-If the `datacontenttype` media type is known to contain text, the data attribute value is not further interpreted and treated as a text string.
-Otherwise, it is decoded and treated as a binary value.

 ### 3.2.
 Examples

 Example event with `String`-valued `data`: